Candle making supplies and materials arranged for Indian candle makers — wax blocks, wicks, fragrance oils, and decorative containers

 Coconut wax has the highest melting point among natural waxes, making it ideal for India's warm climate.
 It holds its shape in temperatures up to 40°C, which matters when your candles sit in delivery trucks or non-air-conditioned retail spaces.

 Coconut wax also has superior scent throw — important in India where consumers expect strong, lasting fragrance.
 The challenge is sourcing certified coconut wax domestically.
 Most Indian suppliers stock paraffin or basic soy wax.
-For certified coconut wax with full COA, international suppliers like CandleStart ship from Dubai to India in just 3-5 business days, thanks to the geographic proximity.
+For certified coconut wax with full COA, CandleStart in Dubai carries a full range.
+Indian buyers can inquire via WhatsApp and arrange collection from the Dubai store — the geographic proximity between Dubai and India makes logistics fast and cost-effective.

 Soy Wax